 - Blending active and passive strategies can help investors outperform and pursue other important objectives while still being mindful of cost and tax efficiency.

 The debate over whether investors should use active or passive strategies in their portfolios has traditionally been viewed through the lens of outperforming a narrow set of benchmarks.
 While performance is important, we believe this approach is ultimately not in the best interests of investors.
-At John Hancock Investments, we employ both active and passive approaches in our asset allocation portfolios because we believe each provides significant value to our shareholders.
+At John Hancock Investment Management, we employ both active and passive approaches in our asset allocation portfolios because we believe each provides significant value to our shareholders.
 In this paper, we explore the advantages and drawbacks of each, and seek to provide guidance on how investors can be well served by blending the two in a portfolio.

 Index investing has produced multiple benefits for investors